-Development at 120 Marine Parade
+Development at 122 Marine Parade

-The 1953 sewer plan, drawing not long after the Cottesloe council's acquisition of the Cottesloe Civic Centre shows the subject lot as being sewered but undeveloped, with lots drawn up and only one house in front of the Cottesloe Civic Centre, half way along Overton Gardens.
-By 1961, the present building that is to be demolished appears in aerial photography.
+The sewer plan of 1953 was drawn not long after the Cottesloe council's acquisition of the Cottesloe Civic Centre.
+It shows the subject lot as being sewered but undeveloped, with lots drawn up and only one house in front of the Cottesloe Civic Centre, halfway along Overton Gardens.